Magzlar/Magzlar/README.md

 Ryan Maguire

-👋 Hello, I'm Ryan, a Neuroscience and Pharmacology graduate with a Ph.D. in Health and Medicine
+👋 Hello, I'm Ryan, a Neuroscience and Pharmacology graduate with a Ph.D. in Health and Medicine.

-🧪 My Ph.D. focussed on assessing the potential of phytocannabinoids in ischemic reperfusion injuries such as stroke.
-Following my Ph.D.
-I worked as an Associate Scientist for a pre-clinical contract research organization focussed on quantifying different aspects of ligand-receptor using radioligand binding assays, receptor occupancy studies, and autoradiography.
+🧪 My Ph.D. focused on researching the potential of phytocannabinoids in stroke-related injuries.
+Afterward, I worked as an Associate Scientist in a pre-clinical contract research organization, studying ligand-receptor interactions.

-📊 My most recent role was as a Senior R&D Associate at a nature-inspired drug-discovery company where I lead the R&D for an early-stage drug-discovery program.
-Where I advancend the development of molecules by identifying promising drug candidates based on their physicochemical, pharmacological properties, and target-disease relationships.
-My role also involves developing pre-clinical experimental designs and managing these streams of work with Contract Research Organizations (CROs).
-In a more commercial aspect, I perform assessments for disease areas and direct competitors.
+📊 Recently, I held a role as a Senior R&D Associate at a nature-inspired drug-discovery company.
+I led the research and development of an early-stage drug-discovery program, identifying promising drug candidates and designing pre-clinical experiments.
+I also performed assessments for disease areas and competitors.

-💻 I enjoy using Python to streamline and accelerate the entire data processing workflow.
-From gathering and cleaning data to performing complex analyses and visualizations, Python empowers me to extract meaningful information efficiently.
-Here are some [examples](https://github.com/Magzlar/Examples) of my work
+💻 I enjoy using Python to streamline data processing, conduct analyses, and create visualizations.
+I'm also interested in exploring Python's applications for IoT.
+Take a look at some [examples](https://github.com/Magzlar/Examples) of my work!

+Let's connect and embark on a journey of scientific exploration and innovation!